« View All Posts

 5 Tips to Win with a Truck Lease

-Now that you understand the pros and cons of leasing, here are our best tips for setting yourself up for success as a lease driver, should you choose to go that route.
+Now that you've got the pros and cons of leasing, here are our best tips for setting yourself up for success as a lease driver, should you decide that's the right path for you:

-Estimate your weekly miles, average rate, and fuel burn.
-Plug in your fixed costs and an honest maintenance set-aside.
-If the model doesn’t work on paper, it won’t work on the road.
+Start by estimating your weekly miles, average rate per mile, and expected fuel burn.
+Then, plug in your fixed expenses and an honest maintenance reserve.
+If the math doesn't math, then it won't work on the road.
+A clear budget is going to be your friend, and your best protection against the unforeseen.

-Know what you can modify, how warranties apply, where you must turn the truck in, and what fees hit at turn-in.
-If a clause is unclear, ask for a plain-English explanation before you sign.
+Before you sign, you need to know what it is you're signing and agreeing to.
+Know what you can modify, how warranties apply, where you're required to return the truck, and what fees you'll face at turn-in.
+If anything is unclear, ask for a plain-English explanation — again, before you sign.

 Related: Understanding Your Truck Driver Independent Contractor Agreement

-Look beyond gross pay.
-Weigh deadhead, fuel cost by region, delivery timing and reload options.
+Think beyond gross pay.
+Evaluate each load by considering deadhead miles, regional fuel costs, delivery timing, and reload opportunities.
 The best load is the one that maximizes weekly profit, not just rate per mile.

-Talk with dispatch or your freight partner about lanes you want and the plan to get you home.
-Clear goals help them source loads that fit your strategy.
+Talk with your dispatcher or freight partner about your preferred lanes and home-time goals.
+Clear communication helps them source loads that fit your schedule and strategy.

-If you’re comparing truck lease pros cons across options, use a simple scorecard: payments, fuel, freight access, support, and exit terms.
-The best choice is the one that keeps more profit in your pocket over time.
+Bonus Tip: If you're weighing different truck lease options, build a simple scorecard comparing payments, fuel costs, freight access, support, and exit terms.
+The right lease is the one that helps you keep more of your hard-earned money over time.

 How much cash should I save before I lease?